Yelp/ezio/README.md

 EZIO is a templating language, i.e., you write HTML with some directives in it, and then those directives control the substitution of data into the HTML.
-EZIO uses the Cheetah/Spitfire syntax, but unlike those languages, it compiles to Python C extension modules.
+EZIO uses the Cheetah/Spitfire syntax, but unlike those languages, it compiles to Python C extension modules; the goal is to be the fastest possible templating language in the CPython environment.

-Currently, EZIO is in an experimental state, and shouldn't be used in production or any sensitive context.
+Currently, EZIO is in an experimental state, and shouldn't be used in production or in any sensitive context.

 The core design idea of EZIO is this: a Python templating language has to use the Python runtime (here, the C-API) for a few core tasks: